3

 • 2

 This is how the piano is supposed to sound and I’m very concerned about your piano tuner.
-May 28 at 23:22
+Commented May 28, 2023 at 23:22

 • Pianos have single string per note only in the lowest register and three for most part.
 When these are out of tune with each other, this produces the beats, or the wobbly saloon piano tone.
 But any tuner should know this so something is odd here.